 Some authors hesitate to invest in proper eBook formatting—after all, if it’s digital, shouldn’t it be cheap?

-But here’s the truth: your eBook is often your most profitable format.
+But here’s the truth: your ebook is often your most profitable format.

 There’s no print cost.
 It never goes out of stock.
 It’s available to global readers instantly, for years to come.